HRemonen/hremonen-site/_posts/react-reconciliation-react-fiber.md

 ### React Fiber Node

 React Fiber is a JavaScript object that represents a unit of work to do.
 Like [react elements](https://www.hremonen.com/blog/how-react-re-renders/#components-and-elements-in-react) – Fiber nodes are created in the process of reconciliation and they differ a bit from the react elements.
-Fiber nodes are mutable objects that are not re-created on every re-render – as opposite of how react elements are.
+Fiber nodes are mutable objects that are not re-created on every re-render as opposite of how react elements are.

 React elements are converted into Fiber nodes by calling [createFiberFromTypeAndProps()](https://github.com/facebook/react/blob/769b1f270e1251d9dbdce0fcbd9e92e502d059b8/packages/react-reconciler/src/ReactFiber.js#L414) function.
 After the first initiation, the existing Fiber nodes are just updated with the necessary properties rather than re-creating it.
 React can relocate Fiber nodes based on the `key` prop and remove it completely from the tree if the corresponding React element is also removed.

 React elements are the building blocks of a tree – so are Fiber nodes.
-Let’s demonstrate this whole thing here – it’s getting a little messy to explain in words.
+Let’s demonstrate this whole thing here as it’s getting a little messy to explain in words.
 Suppose we have a `<div>` element with a `<h1>` and `<p>` elements as children.

 ```html
 <div>